- 1 TimeProfiles Section

 Values for Selection Interval Type

 The Selection interval type calculates a time interval defined by the end or occurrence of the specified number of actions or statuses.
-Stat Server in restricted cluster mode logs an error if you specify Selection for the time profile.
-This interval type does not apply.
 A Selection interval lasts until the current time, or until the last action or status out of the specified number of actions or statuses has occurred (for instantaneous actions) or ended (for durable actions and statuses).
 The first time interval starts when Stat Server starts calculating a particular statistic.
 At a given moment, no more than the specified number of actions or statuses can occur during one Selection interval.

 The actions or statuses taken into account are those listed either in the relative mask of the statistical type on which a statistic is based, or in the main mask if no relative mask is specified for the statistical type (see also Statistical Type Sections).
 The time interval varies depending on the amount of time it takes for the specified actions or statuses to occur.